Festival Days: Lake County Fair starts Friday

 Musical shows are also featured at the event and run the gamut in style.
 Among performers will be Chad Clifford, Leann Stutler, Rusty Nail Crossing, Eric Lambert and The Lovely Char and more.

-For more information and the fair and a complete schedule of events and attractions, visit Lake-County-Fair.com.
+For more information on the fair and a complete schedule of events and attractions, visit Lake-County-Fair.com.